Last Updated on June 9, 2023

 4. Keep your apps up-to-date

 In addition, if your devices are being deployed in different cities or even countries, time zone is a critical factor you need to keep in mind when it comes to remote app updates.
 To avoid impacting your business operations, you can schedule automatic app updates on your selected device groups using AirDroid Business MDM.
-In the advent of unexpected app breakdown, IT admins can also quickly replace the broken app with a bug-free app using Forced Installation without disrupting too much of your users’ experience.
+In the event of unexpected app breakdown, IT admins can also quickly replace the broken app with a bug-free app using Forced Installation without disrupting too much of your users’ experience.

 5. Assign restricted device ownership